jphilipstevens/web-service-gin/README.md

      level: info
      format: json

    Adjust the values according to your environment and requirements.
+The `maxOpenConns`, `maxIdleConns`, and `connMaxLifetime` settings control database connection pooling.

 ## Features